programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-02.gif" alt="Map of the United States showing that map can be moved around and zoom in to see specific regions" caption="Figure 2.
 A basic interactive Folium choropleth map." %}

-## The Problem of the Uneven Distribution of Data
+## The Problem of Unevenly Distributed Data

 Unfortunately, this basic map (Figure 2) is not terribly informative...
 The whole United States consist of basically only two colors:
 * The grey counties are those for which the *Post* have not recorded any cases of fatal police shootings.
 This represents about 50% of US counties.